Want to avoid the organized tours and visit the famous Rila Monastery by public transport? Looking for a timetable? Here is some useful info for you:

 How to get to Ovcha Kupel Bus Station?
 You can get tram N5 from the centre of Sofia – at the back side of the Sofia Court (last stop) and get directly to the bus station in between 15-25 minutes.
 Here is a Google map of the route.

 Although there is only one direct bus to the monastery, the buses between Sofia, Dupnitsa, Blagoevgrad and the town of Rila are frequent and the chances to get stuck half way are tiny.
 Of course if you do not try to do a night trip.
 Even in this case there is no problem to find accommodation of all ranges on the way.
 It is even possible to stay at the monastery, but keep in mind that gates are closed at down.
 You’ll need to buy food before that as nothing is offered inside the monastery.
-There is two types of accommodation – more luxurious with private bathrooms, and dormitories.
+There are two types of accommodation – more luxurious with private bathrooms, and dormitories.
 Staying at the monastery overnight is a good way to see it without tons of tourists hanging around and to participate in the services.
 Beware of bedbugs in the dorms!

 The other option, if you prefer to start early, see the monastery for a day and go back to Sofia, and if you do not mind some bus changes, is to get an early bus to the town of Blagoevgrad.
 It is situated about 10 km further after the junction to the monastery in south direction, so about 40 totally from the monastery.
 That’s actually the main E79 road Bulgaria-Greece.
 Buses to Blagoevgrad go from the Central Bus Station in Sofia and are frequent (every 30-40 mins), starting from 6.40, price is 10BGN one way.